camelPascal/dailyNeeds/README.md

 Disclaimer::

-All rights belongs to their respective Owners as the images used in the given source is for educational perpose only
+All rights belongs to their respective Owners as the images used in the given source is for educational purpose only

 ![Screenshot_20230325_162752](https://user-images.githubusercontent.com/127678899/227713190-2f3c4435-6e4b-44ba-ae48-8fcca0c777ff.png)